gvlima/auth-api/README.md

-# Spring Security with JWT implementation
+# JWT Implementation with Spring Boot 3 and Spring Security 6
-This project demonstrates a complete implementation of authentication and authorization using Spring Security with JSON Web Tokens (JWT).
+This project showcases a complete implementation of authentication and authorization process using of JSON Web Tokens(JWT) with Spring Boot 3 and Spring Security 6.

 ## Features
-- User registration
+- User login and registration
-- User login with generation of JWT token
+- Password encryption
-- Persistence layer with H2 Database
+- Persistence layer with Spring Data JPA and database
-- Password encryption with BCrypt
+- Token-based authentication
-- JWT authentication filter for protected routes
+- Security filter for protected routes
-- Role-based authorization
+- Role-Based authorization with authorities
 - Custom access denied handling
 - Logout mechanism
 - Refresh token